cypherstack/moneromixer/README.md

 - Use this script responsibly.
 Excessive churning can contribute to network load.
 - Ensure compliance with Monero's best practices and community guidelines.

+# Workflow simulation
+Workflow simulation is offered as a tool which disables RPC calls but simulates the workflow for debugging and development purposes.
+Set `SIMULATE_WORKFLOW` to `TRUE` to simulate the workflow.